expo/expo/docs/pages/workflow/configuration.md

 ### `"privacy"`

-If not provided, defaults to `unlisted`. `unlisted` hides the project from search results. `private` restricts access to only the owner and other users that have been granted access.
-Valid values: `public`, `unlisted`, `private`.
+If not provided, defaults to `unlisted`. `unlisted` hides the project from search results. `hidden` restricts access to the project page to only the owner and other users that have been granted access.
+Valid values: `public`, `unlisted`, `hidden`.

 ### `"sdkVersion"`